Finite-Time Analysis of Gradient Descent for Shallow Transformers: EXPERIMENTAL RESULTS

 \section{EXPERIMENTAL RESULTS}

-In Section~\ref{sec:teacher-student}, we validate the scaling laws predicted by Lemma~\ref{lem:linearization}, Lemma~\ref{lem:approximation}, and Theorem~\ref{thm:projgd}.
-In Section~\ref{sec:rnn-vs-transformer}, we compare IndRNN and our Transformer model on an autoregressive forecasting task, highlighting differences in handling long-term dependencies and the accompanying memory trade-offs.
+We complement the theory with two experiments.
+Section~\ref{sec:teacher-student} validates the scaling laws predicted by Lemma~\ref{lem:linearization}, Lemma~\ref{lem:approximation}, and Theorem~\ref{thm:projgd} in a realizable teacher--student setting aligned with $f^\star\in\mathcal{F}_{\bar\nu}$ and near-initialization assumptions.
+Section~\ref{sec:rnn-vs-transformer} then probes behavior beyond this regime by comparing IndRNNs and our Transformer on an autoregressive AR($L$) task trained without projection, highlighting long-term dependency behavior and the associated memory trade-off.